 Items Not Allowed

-No food, drinks or gum are allowed within Brown v.
-Board of Education NHS.
+No food, drinks, or gum are allowed within Brown v.
+Board of Education NHP.
 Also, please do not bring backpacks into the site.

 Smoking is not allowed within 25 feet of the site.